10 Matches Live

 Yes.
 Fuji TV's confirmed route is free-to-air terrestrial television for its selected matches.

 No dedicated Fuji TV World Cup 2026 pay package has been confirmed in the reviewed material.
-Any digital access details remain subject to official announcement.
+FOD clearly exists as Fuji's paid or subscription-style digital platform, and any World Cup access detail there should be checked through Fuji's own tournament pages.

 | Coverage Type | Details |